 - termination: default notice by landlord; provision for premature termination

 - Schedule 2: draft authorised guarantee agreement

 - Prescribed notices to be sent to tenant to exclude security of tenure

-If the term of your lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
+If the term is for more than seven years, it must be registered with the Land Registry.
+We provide prescribed lease clauses (PLCs) free of charge for download.
 There are instructions on how to add these within the document.
 There is no need to use these if your intended lease term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.

 "I have used you in the past and am always impressed!"Diane Bantten (Acquit Debt Recovery)